deacon-ralph/irc_bot/README.md

     Copyright (C) 2021 NOOSCOPE IRC

     Everyone is permitted to copy and distribute verbatim or modified copies of this license document.
+Nobody is liable for anything, no promises are made about this software, and it is without warranty.

            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION